InQuest/sandboxapi/README.rst

 * ``analyze(handle, filename)``: Submit a file for analysis; returns an ``item_id``
 * ``check(item_id)``: Check if analysis has completed for a file; returns a boolean
 * ``report(item_id, report_format='json')``: Retrieve the report for a submitted file
+* ``score(report)``: Parse out and return an integer score from the report object

 Some sandbox classes may have additional methods implemented.
 See inline documentation for more details.

+Note that the value returned from the ``score`` method may be on the range 0-10, or 0-100, depending on the sandbox in question, so you should refer to the specific sandbox's documentation when interpreting this value.

 Installation
 ------------